Jacques Robert (jurist)

-Jacques Robert (born 1928) is a French jurist, former member of the Constitutional Council of France, former director of the French-Japanese House in Tokyo, former vice-president of the Venice Commission, honorary president of the University of Paris and president of Panthéon-Assas University from 1979 to 1984.
-He has been a professor at the universities of Algiers, Rabat, Grenoble, Paris, and Panthéon-Assas.
+Jacques Robert (29 September 1928 – 28 May 2025) was a French jurist, member of the Constitutional Council of France, director of the French-Japanese House in Tokyo, vice-president of the Venice Commission, honorary president of the University of Paris and president of Panthéon-Assas University from 1979 to 1984.
+He a professor at the universities of Algiers, Rabat, Grenoble, Paris, and Panthéon-Assas.

+Robert died on 28 May 2025, at the age of 96.